Skip to main content

 # Follow multiple services

-docker-compose logs -f core proton web
+docker-compose logs -f core web

 Performance Tuning